openstack/barbican-specs/specs/template.rst

 Examples of things to consider here include:

-* A periodic task might look like a small addition but if it calls conductor or another service the load is multiplied by the number of nodes in the system.

-* Scheduler filters get called once per host for every instance being created, so any latency they introduce is linear with the size of the system.

 * A small change in a utility function or a commonly used decorator can have a large impacts on performance.

-* Calls which result in a database queries (whether direct or via conductor) can have a profound impact on performance when called in critical sections of the code.
+* Calls which result in a database queries (whether direct or via barbican-worker) can have a profound impact on performance when called in critical sections of the code.